DOES THIS SOUND LIKE YOU?

 This is where we'll look to the Health at Every Size Movement and the body of research that supports focusing on health beyond weight loss.
 This includes taking a gentle approach to nutrition and finding the joy in movement.
 We also look at alternative ways to keep tabs on our overall health.

 By the end of The Health Mindset Programme™...

-You will get angry at an industry that profits from making you feel bad.
-Together we will tackle diet culture.
-We’ll learn what it is and how to recognise it, tune out from it and how to finally break out of the dieting cycle.
+You’ll learn what diet culture is, how to recognise it, tune out from it and how to finally break out of the dieting cycle.

 You’ll learn how to listen to your body’s cues for what it really wants, and you’ll know exactly how to give it what it wants.
 This is the antidote to dieting!

 You’ll learn to love food again and feel at ease with not tracking every little detail about what you eat.

 You’ll remember what it’s like to move your body for the sake of enjoyment instead of obligation – like when you were a child and ran around jumping in puddles and dancing in your bedroom.

 We’ll tackle common issues such as poor body image, emotional eating and self- compassion.